Public Briefing on Sixth Street Viaduct Highlights Need to Remember Bridges are about Connecting People

 The eerie atmosphere created by the unexpected blackout, however, seemed somehow portentous.

-And, not everybody is happy about it.
+Change was in the air, and not everybody is happy about it.

 For the most part, people seem to understand that the bridge needs to be demolished and rebuilt.

-Indeed it does.
 The alkali mixed in the concrete, when exposed to moisture, triggered an alkali-silica reaction that has been eating away at the strength of the bridge almost since the moment construction was completed in 1932.
 The deterioration was so rapid, in fact, that it necessitated the removal of two large decorative pylons in the 1940s, the stripping of the asphalt and recoating of the underlying concrete in the 1980s, and multiple epoxy patch jobs in recent years.
 Estimates that the bridge has a 70% probability of collapsing in a major earthquake are also rather persuasive in that regard.

 What people are having more trouble with, however, are the details of how (and using which guidelines), construction will be undertaken and, much like in the case of the Glendale-Hyperion bridge, the seeming reluctance of the city to think of a bridge as more than a stand-alone entity.